 4. Reduces Self-Judgement

 Mindfulness helps us recognize and accept our emotions as they occur, without being overwhelmed by them.
 By being less emotionally reactive, we become more capable of making objective judgments.
-This enhanced emotional regulation allows us to better detect and manage distractions, avoiding the trap of self-judgment—a common barrier to creativity.
-Practicing mindfulness enables a calm and centered mindset, making it easier to engage in meditation for creativity and unlock new levels of thought.
+This enhanced emotional regulation allows us to better detect and manage distractions, avoiding the trap of self-judgment, a common barrier to creativity.
+Practicing mindfulness enables a calm and centered mindset, making it easier to engage in Meditation for Creativity and unlock new levels of thought.

 It’s important to note that different meditation practices yield different effects on creativity and mood.
 Some techniques focus on calming the mind, while others stimulate intuitive thinking.
 One notable study found that Integrative Body-Mind Training (IBMT) for just 30 minutes a day over seven days significantly boosted performance on the Torrance Tests of Creative Thinking.
 Participants also reported better emotional regulation compared to those in the relaxation training group.